mcandre/hello-docker/README.md

 # INTERMEDIATE LESSONS

-See [docker-sh](https://github.com/mcandre/docker-sh) for how to launch interactive bash sessions into containers for running multiple commands.
+See [docker-sh](https://github.com/mcandre/docker-sh) for how to launch interactive shell sessions into containers for running multiple commands.

 See [docker-curl](https://github.com/mcandre/docker-curl) and [docker-java](https://github.com/mcandre/docker-java) for containers as providers of single commands.